 The PC dies: a GAME OVER screen should be displayed and the screen will fade to black.
 The screen will fade back to the title screen.

-The BOSS dies, in which case the player’s score will be calculated and the highscores displayed as specified in section 4a.
+The BOSS dies, in which case the word “VICTORY”, the player’s score , and the highscore list should be displayed as specified in section 4a.
 Afterwards, the screen will fade back to the title screen.

 Section 5: Database